filippabodecker/autonomous-dog-search-robot/README.md

 Autonomous cars, search-and-rescue drones and planetary rovers operate on a much larger scale, but they rely on the same fundamentals: perception, navigation and intelligent decision-making.
 Their environments may be city streets, disaster zones or the surface of Mars.
 Mine is a living room.
 I wanted to explore those principles by scaling the challenge down to something small, real and close to home.

-That is where Benny comes in.
+That is where Benny the dog comes in.

 Finding him somewhere in the house, possibly under the sofa, turned a collection of sensors, algorithms and hardware into an integrated autonomous prototype.
 Every part had to work toward one clear goal.